nopsys/CogNOS/README.md

 # CogNOS in a nutshell

-This repo contains a nopsys-style version of Cog VM.
+This repo contains a nopsys-style version of the Cog VM.
 That means a Cog VM that runs a Squeak/Pharo/Cuis image without an OS.
 For more information visit  https://github.com/nopsys/nopsys

+## Using CogNOS
+We provide a release version in the form of a [compressed file]().
+To run it you need a virtual machine software install in your OS.
+Currently we provide support for:
+* VirtualBox
+* VMWare
+* Qemu
+* Bochs

+Choose whichever you prefer.
+We recommend virtualbox since it is free, multiplatform, and is the fastest solution.
+Qemu and Bochs are much slower, but at the same time they provide much more low-level debugging facilities in case you need them.

+So to run CogNOS just uncompress the file, enter the CogNOS directory and run: `./run.sh vbox`.
+Change vbox for qemu, bochs or vmware to change the VM software.

 ## Building CogNOS

-We haven't done any release yet, so the only way to try CogNOS is to build it yourself, which shall be easy.
-One of our goals is that both using and building Nopsys becomes a *push one button* process.
-Everything that is needed has already been put in the CogNOS repository.
+Beyond a release version we also provide support for the whole toolchain for developer.
+Our goals is to make this a *push one button* process.
+So everything that is eventually needed for building the project has already been put in the CogNOS repository.

-## Fetching and building artifacts
+### Fetching and building artifacts

 To build CogNOS you will need several artifacts:

-- a compiled `64-bit cog vm` - to be able to run a squeak/pharo/cuis image you need an already working Cog VM.
+- the sources of `opensmalltalk-vm` and the sources of `nopsys` - to build a `Cog` VM with the needed adaptations to be linkable to the nopsys library
-- a `64-bit spur squeak/pharo/cuis NOS image` - this image will contain the "OS" drivers.
+- a `64-bit spur squeak/pharo/cuis NOS image` - this image will contain the "OS" drivers and will act as the OS when linked to nopsys.
-- the sources of `opensmalltalk-vm` - to run `Cog` within `nopsys` you need the sources of `Cog`
-- a `64-bit squeak vmmaker image` - this is needed only to translate SqueakNOS slang plugin to C.
+- a `64-bit squeak vmmaker image` - this is needed only to translate SqueakNOS slang plugin to C for generate the special VM sources to run in the bare metal.
+- a compiled `64-bit cog vm` - to be able to run the image for generating the sources you need an already working Cog VM.

 Below we describe how to automatically generate all the needed artifacts.